dj80hd/culture-of-quality/QUESTIONS.md

 * Is their a mechanism within this information repository to reward those that contribute positively ?  (e.g. Stack Exchange allows members to up vote questions and answers)

 * Do web applications wrap a lower level REST or JSON API that can be tested without the UI.
 Likewise, do GUI applications wrap a command line that can be easily tested and automated without the UI ?

+* Do applications and the organization at large have standards for logging: Frameworks, message formats, and methods of retrieval that are easily automated?